gustavosoares/aws_pocketknife/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/MYOB-Technology/aws_pocketknife.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+   * Fork it
+   * Make you changes
+   * Submit a pull request

 ## License